lmcmicu/openquantumreality.org/README.md

 **Either [in GitHub](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) or offline:**

-1. Edit one or more of the `.md` files in the [`markdown/`](https://github.com/lmcmicu/openquantumreality.org/tree/main/markdown) directory.
+1. Edit one or more of the `.md` files in the [`markdown/`](https://github.com/lmcmicu/openquantumreality.org/tree/main/markdown) directory using [markdown syntax](https://daringfireball.net/projects/markdown/syntax).

 2. **If you are editing offline**, [commit](https://git-scm.com/docs/git-commit) your changes to a new branch and then [push](https://git-scm.com/docs/git-push) your branch to GitHub.
 You will then need to [open a pull request](https://docs.github.com/en/pull-requests/how-tos/create-pull-requests/creating-a-pull-request) to merge your branch to the main branch. **If you are [using GitHub](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files)** all of this should be taken care of automatically (but you will be asked to confirm each step).